-This bill proposes several updates to current statutes regarding the classification and valuation of agricultural real property in Arizona.
-It replaces the terminology of "property used for agricultural purposes" and "land used for agricultural purposes" with "agricultural real property" throughout the relevant statutes.
-Additionally, it mandates that agricultural real property be valued solely using the income approach, without considering urban or market influences, which is a shift from the previous valuation methods that allowed for full cash value assessments.
-The bill also specifies that the county assessor must make application forms for agricultural real property available, and it requires that all agricultural real property leases or rental agreements for periods exceeding 90 days be reported to the county assessor.
+This bill proposes significant updates to the classification and valuation of agricultural property in Arizona.
+It changes the terminology from "property used for agricultural purposes" to "agricultural real property," thereby clarifying the classification criteria.
+Specifically, it mandates that agricultural real property must be valued solely using the income approach, without considering urban or market influences, which is a shift from the current valuation methods that allow for full cash value assessments.
+Additionally, the bill requires that all agricultural real property leases or rental agreements for periods exceeding 90 days be reported to the county assessor, enhancing transparency in property valuation.

 Statutes affected: Introduced Version: 42-12002, 42-12004, 42-12051, 42-12152, 42-12153, 42-12154, 42-12155, 42-12156, 42-12157, 42-12158, 42-12159, 42-13101, 42-13102, 42-15252, 32-2197, 41-867, 42-16001, 42-12151